RSE-Cambridge/iris-magnum/README.md

 For more information, please see: https://rse-cambridge.github.io/iris-openstack

+To get a good idea of what you can do with Magnum we would recommend trying out all the demo's in the following sections, in the order listed here.

-## Magnum Guided Tour
+## OpenStack Magnum Guided Tour

-This example uses terraform to create the k8s cluster, from a pre-registered Magnum template.
+This example uses terraform to create the k8s cluster, using a pre-registered OpenStack Magnum template.

 We give you an overview of what a working Magnum cluster is able to do out the box.
 We look at the built in monitoring